bharadx07/kaspam/README.md

 # 🤖 kaspam
-Flood a kahoot game with bots with one click!
+Flood a kahoot game with bots!
+Click [here](kaspam.herokuapp.com) to get started.